FURKANGUNESS/FurkanGunes/README.md

 I am currently working as a Full Stack Developer in a company that produces Dealer Management System, ERP and CRM Software.
 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [gunes.furkan34@hotmail.com](gunes.furkan34@hotmail.com)
-* 🚀  I'm currently working on [DELTA SOFTWARE INC.](https://www.delta-yazilim.com/) üzerinde çalışıyorum.
+* 🚀  I'm currently working on [DELTA Software Inc.](https://www.delta-yazilim.com/) üzerinde çalışıyorum.
 * 🤝  I'm open to collaborating on open source projects